 Examples include: promotion of policies and procedures that align with best-practices of employee assistance programs, and educational programs on driving while under the influence/driving while intoxicated.

 Community-Based Process – Activities that include organizing, planning, and enhancing the effectiveness of program, policy, and practice implementation, interagency collaboration, coalition building, and networking.

 Examples include: community-based strategic planning through local coalitions, Community Prevention Specialist (CPS), and stakeholders; prevention training of coalition members and CPS through online webinars, conferences, annual meetings, and technical-assistance; community team-building through planned activities and technical-assistance when needed; and strengthening coalition capacity by increasing multi-agency coordination and collaboration ensuring that stakeholders are involved.

 Activities that establish or change written and unwritten community standards, codes, and attitudes, thereby influencing incidence and prevalence of the abuse of alcohol, tobacco, and other drugs used in the general population.

 The determination of which programs, policies, and strategies are evidence-based are guided by the National Registry of Evidence-based Programs and Practices (NREPP) and the community guide.
 Wyoming also uses the Environmental Strategies Tool, which was developed by the WYSAC, under contract to the Public Health Division of the Wyoming Department of Health.
-This document is an inventory of environmental substance abuse prevention strategies targeting alcohol, tobacco, and other drugs assessed to determine the evidence base and effectiveness of the evidence for each identified strategy.
+This document is an inventory of environmental prevention strategies targeting alcohol, tobacco, and other drugs assessed to determine the evidence base and effectiveness of the evidence for each identified strategy.